aosabook/500lines/sampler/README.md

    these constants in the constructor, rather than having to compute them every time the PMF or PDF function is called.

+TODO: add a note about how this is actually the way scipy's distributions work

 Here is the constructor code for the class:

 ```python